Earth Day Seed Bombs: Grow a Little Love for the Planet

 Step-by-Step Instructions

-1. Mix the Base: In a large bowl, mix together 5 cups of compost with 3 cups of powdered clay.
+1. Mix together 5 cups of compost with 3 cups of clay powder.

-5. Press in the Seeds: Have each child press the large seeds into the center of their compost mixture ball.
+5. Have each child press the large seeds into a compost mixture ball.

-6. Coat with Small Seeds: Next, have them press the smaller seeds into the outside of the seed ball.
+6. Then, press the smaller seeds into the outside of the seed ball.

 Previous